strimzi/strimzi.github.io/_posts/2026-01-14-server-side-apply-in-strimzi.md

 These resources were identified as the most problematic based on GitHub issues, community discussions, and feedback from users on the Strimzi community Slack channels.
 To minimize risk and avoid unexpected behavior, switching to Server-Side Apply is gated behind a feature gate called `ServerSideApplyPhase1`.

-When this feature gate is enabled, the Cluster Operator uses SSA only for these resources, applying changes declaratively instead of rebuilding the entire resource from scratch.
+When this feature gate is enabled, the Cluster Operator uses Server-Side Apply (SSA) exclusively for these resources, applying declarative updates, such as changes to metadata, spec, and status, rather than rebuilding the entire resource from scratch.
 The SSA implementation in Strimzi ensures that fields managed by Strimzi are always reconciled to the desired state, even in the presence of conflicts.

 The reconciliation flow is as follows: